kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 between nodes, but the beta feature for drop-in configuration files in a colocated config directory cirumvent this.
-In addition, `KubeletConfiguration` drops fields unrecognized by the current kubelet's schema, making it a good choice to circumvent compatability issues with n-3 kubelets.
-While there is an argument that this could be better manipulated with a command-line flag, so lifecycle tooling that configures nodes can expose it more transparently, the advantages to backwards compatability outweigh this consideration for the alpha period and will be revisted before beta.
+In addition, `KubeletConfiguration` drops fields unrecognized by the current kubelet's schema, making it a good choice to circumvent compatibility issues with n-3 kubelets.
+While there is an argument that this could be better manipulated with a command-line flag, so lifecycle tooling that configures nodes can expose it more transparently, the advantages to backwards compatibility outweigh this consideration for the alpha period and will be revisted before beta.

 ### Refactor of recovery threshold